Alkaline earth metal: Biological role and precautions

 Beryllium and radium, however, are toxic.
 Beryllium's low aqueous solubility means it is rarely available to biological systems; it has no known role in living organisms and, when encountered by them, is usually highly toxic.
+Acute exposure to beryllium, typically by inhalation, causes inflammation in the airways.
+Long-term exposure can cause berylliosis or Chronic beryllium disease (CBD).
 Radium has a low availability and is highly radioactive, making it toxic to life.
+Exposure to large amounts of radium may cause anemia, cataracts, teeth fracture and death.
+Furthermore, since radium emits gamma radiation, simply being near areas with high levels of radium may be hazardous.

 Extensions

 The next alkaline earth metal after radium is thought to be element 120, although this may not be true due to relativistic effects.
 The synthesis of element 120 was first attempted in March 2007, when a team at the Flerov Laboratory of Nuclear Reactions in Dubna bombarded plutonium-244 with iron-58 ions; however, no atoms were produced, leading to a limit of 400 fb for the cross-section at the energy studied.
 In April 2007, a team at the GSI attempted to create element 120 by bombarding uranium-238 with nickel-64, although no atoms were detected, leading to a limit of 1.6 pb for the reaction.
 Synthesis was again attempted at higher sensitivities, although no atoms were detected.
 Other reactions have been tried, although all have been met with failure.

 The chemistry of element 120 is predicted to be closer to that of calcium or strontium instead of barium or radium.
 This noticeably contrasts with periodic trends, which would predict element 120 to be more reactive than barium and radium.
 This lowered reactivity is due to the expected energies of element 120's valence electrons, increasing element 120's ionization energy and decreasing the metallic and ionic radii.

 The next alkaline earth metal after element 120 has not been definitely predicted.
 Although a simple extrapolation using the Aufbau principle would suggest that element 170 is a congener of 120, relativistic effects may render such an extrapolation invalid.
 The next element with properties similar to the alkaline earth metals has been predicted to be element 166, though due to overlapping orbitals and lower energy gap below the 9s subshell, element 166 may instead be placed in group 12, below copernicium.